jvaneg/packetFilter/readme.txt

 #
 # Usage:   python pfilter.py [rules] [packet]
 #
-# Note: - requires scapy library from https://scapy.net/
-#       - assumes that rule file is well-formed and of form:
+# Note: - assumes that rule file is well-formed and of form:
 #           [allow/deny] [udp/tcp] [source ip]:[source port] -> [dest ip]:[dest port]
 #       - assumes that the packet file is well-formed, and contains IP header, TCP/UDP header, and payload (no link layer header)
 #---------------------------------------